kubernetes/contributor-site/content/en/blog/2024/contribute-as-sig-docs-reviewer.md

 ## Why become a SIG Docs reviewer?

-The Kubernetes project depends substantially on the SIG Docs team to ensure that documentation is accurate, up to date, and easily accessible.
+The Kubernetes project depends substantially on the SIG Docs to ensure that documentation is accurate, up to date, and easily accessible.
 By becoming a reviewer, you can help users and contributors navigate and understand Kubernetes more effectively.
 In addition, reviewing documentation provides unique opportunities for: